 How to Install Ceiling Planks in a Chevron Pattern

-I will do my normal imagery with each instructional step below, but nothing beats watching it being done.
+Nothing beats watching the process.
 It goes a long way towards clarifying some of the intricate details listed below in the instructions.

 Take Measurements for Chevron Plank Ceiling